-- 1. The BS degree allows only academic, not vocational, credit to meet the 124 credit hours for graduation.
-The BAS degree also accepts technical and vocational credit and the Associate of Applied Science degree (AAS), in transfer. - NOTE: If the student uses any career, technical, or vocational credit to complete the 124 hours, then the degree will become a BAS degree-no exceptions.
-Any statement by an HLGU employee or form that seems to imply otherwise does not change, and is not an exception to, this requirement. - 2.
-Complete the General Education requirements for the chosen degree and the Graduation Requirements (see Academic Policies). - 3.
+The BS degree allows only academic, not vocational, credit to meet the 124 credit hours for graduation.
+The BAS degree also accepts technical and vocational credit and the Associate of Applied Science degree (AAS), in transfer.

+NOTE: If the student uses any career, technical, or vocational credit to complete the 124 hours, then the degree will become a BAS degree - no exceptions.
+Any statement by an HLGU employee or form that seems to imply otherwise does not change, and is not an exception to, this requirement.

+- 2. Complete the General Education requirements for the chosen degree and the Graduation Requirements (see Academic Policies). - 3.
 Earn a grade of C- or higher in all Support Course Requirements and Major Course Requirements. - 4.
 Earn a GPA of 2.0 or higher in major courses (includes any support course requirements). - 5.
 Meet institutional transfer and residency requirements.

-General Education Requirements for BS Degree for the Adult Degree Completion Program Business Management, Christian Studies with a Concentration in Christian Ministry, Criminal Justice, and Social Services
+General Education Requirements for BS Degree for the Adult Degree Completion Program Business Management, Christian Studies with a Concentration in Christian Ministry, Criminal Justice, Social Services, and University Studies

-I. General Education n Requirements Credits: 46 Ho urs Bible Bible(BMN 463, CHR 303, CJS 326, CMN 323, SCS 443 can fulfill this require 6 Writing ENG 104 English Composition I Credits: 3 3 Communication CAS 101 Introduction to Speech Communication(BMN 333 can also fulfill this requirement.)
-Credits: 3 Humanities & Fine Art Humanities and Fine Arts Options Credits: 12 3 9 Natural Sciences Life or Non-Life Science Courses: At least one of these courses must be a lab course.
-Credits: 7 Mathematics Select appropriate mathematics course 27 and MTH 131 advisors will use the 3 Social Science Select nine credit hours from two different departments Examples of potential disciplines that may fulfill a General Education requi administration, anthropology, archaeology, business law, counseling, crimic education, human relations, justice system, juvenile delinquency, physical escience, psychology, social issues, sociology.
-(Some ADJ, BMN, and SCS procan also fulfill this requirement.) rement: nology, economics, education, political 9
+I. General Education Requirements Credits: 46 Ho ours Bible Bible(BMN 463, CHR 303, CJS 326, CMN 323, SCS 443 can fulfill th 6 Writing ENG 104 English Composition I Credits: 3 Communication CAS 101 Introduction to Speech Communication (BMN 333 can also fulfill this requirement.)
+Credits: 3 Humanities and Fine Arts Options Credits: 12 3 Natural Sciences Life or Non-Life Science Courses: Credits: 7 Mathematics Select appropriate mathematics course t.
+MTH 127 and tics course. ensure 3 Social Science Select six credit hours from two different department Examples of potential disciplines that may fulfill a General Education, anthropology, archaeology, business counseling, criminology, economics, education, human relations, juvenile delinquency, physical education, political science, psychologistues, sociology.
+(Some ADJ, BMN, and SCS program requiremental fulfill this requirement.) ation s law, justice system, blogy, social 9

-General Education Requirements for BAS Degree for the Adult Degree Completion Program Business Management, Christian Studies with a Concentration in Christian Ministry, and Criminal Justice
+General Education Requirements for BAS Degree for the Adult Degree Completion Program Business Management, Christian Studies with a Concentration in Christian